biryb/LipIDpy/README.md

 This is just a script, not a package.

 # Usage
 Download the script as well as LipidMatch rule-based lipid libraries.
-Create a virtual environment, and install dependencies via pip, conda, or alike.

-# Setup
-After downloading the files, set up a folder called lipyd somewhere in the file system.</br>
+Unzip the LipidMatch libraries.
+After downloading the files, set up a folder called lipyd somewhere in the file system.
 The folder is supposed to look like this:</br>

 ![image](https://github.com/user-attachments/assets/e1aafd89-6197-4527-9dde-8dc06c1b060f)

+Create a virtual environment, and install dependencies via pip, conda, or alike.

 # Parameters
 In rows 14-19 of the script, the user has to set a four parameters.
 If you're running an Orbitrap and your mobile phase contains ammonium formate, the only parameter you